-Effective January 29, 2019, the compensation committee of our board of directors granted to:
+Effective January 22, 2020, the compensation committee of our board of directors granted to:

-- Mr. Altomari stock options to purchase (i) 540,900 shares of our common stock at an exercise price of \$0.84 per share, which was the closing price of our common stock on January 29, 2019 as reported by Nasdaq, and (ii) 154,400 shares of our common stock at an exercise price of \$2.50 per share, which was a premium to the closing price of our common stock on January 29, 2019 as reported by Nasdaq. - Mr. Coiante stock options to purchase (i) 172,600 shares of our common stock at an exercise price of \$0.84 per share, which was the closing price of our common stock on January 29, 2019 as reported by Nasdaq, and (ii) 38,500 shares of our common stock at an exercise price of \$2.50 per share, which was a premium to the closing price of our common stock on January 29, 2019 as reported by Nasdaq.
+- Mr. Altomari stock options to purchase (i) 833,333 shares of our common stock at an exercise price of \$2.83 per share, which was the closing price of our common stock on January 22, 2020 as reported by Nasdaq, and (ii) 26,502 restricted stock units which fully vest and will be settled in common stock in one year. - Mr. Gilmore stock options to purchase (i) 316,667 shares of our common stock at an exercise price of \$2.83 per share, which was the closing price of our common stock on January 22, 2020 as reported by Nasdaq, and (ii) 10,071 restricted stock units which fully vest and will be settled in common stock in one year.

-• Dr. Garner stock options to purchase (i) 172,600 shares of our common stock at an exercise price of \$0.84 per share, which was the closing price of our common stock on January 29, 2019 as reported by Nasdaq, and (ii) 38,500 shares of our common stock at an exercise price of \$2.50 per share, which was a premium to the closing price of our common stock on January 29, 2019 as reported by Nasdaq.
+Mr. Conway stock options to purchase (i) 197,222 shares of our common stock at an exercise price of \$2.83 per share, which was the closing price of our common stock on January 22, 2020 as reported by Nasdaq, and (ii) 6,272 restricted stock units which fully vest and will be settled in common stock in one year.

-The compensation committee made its decision to grant stock options to our named executive officers, based on their individual performance for 2018.
+The compensation committee made its decision to grant stock options to our named executive officers, based on their individual performance for 2019.